 Upon completion of this subject, students will be able to:

-- describe a broad range of views, from across history, about what constitutes a well-lived life;
+- describe a broad range of views about what constitutes a well-lived life;

 What is a well-lived life?
 How do we achieve it in the modern world?
 The great thinkers of history have much to say on the matter; we'll learn from them and also see that many of their ideas have been incorporated into contemporary psychology.

 As a student you will: